PlummersSoftwareLLC/Primes/PrimeJava/solution_4/README.md

 * I32C: Using 32 bit integers to store primes, 1 bit per prime, precache masks
 * I64: Using 64 bit integers to store primes, 1 bit per prime
 * I64C: Using 64 bit integers to store primes, 1 bit per prime, precache masks
+* I64PatternCalc: Using 64 bit integers to store primes, 1 bit per prime, using masks to mark multiple values per array write, making it an "other" algorithm
+* W appended means a warmup was done

 ## Building and running